kewelaids/Read-Me/README.md

 - 👋 Hi, my name is Andrew.
-My Python and Unity C# projects will be posted here which consists of both personal and tutorial projects.
+My personal Python and Unity C# projects will be posted here.